DuskyLunari/DuskyLunari/README.md

 ### Work

-Currently looking for an internship for 2 years starting september 2022 in web development
+Currently looking for an internship of 1 month from 3rd April to the 4th May 2023

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------